Vico Equense: Climate

-The weather in Vico Equense is generally mild and humid all year round: the town experiences a hot-summer-Mediterranean climate (Csa on climate maps).
-Summers are long, lasting from mid/late May to mid/late September with average highs in the 80s (26,5-31 °C) and average lows around 66-74 degrees Fahrenheit (18-23 °C).
-Rainfall is low but brief afternoon thunderstorms can occur from time to time, humidity values stand between 50 and 80%.
-The hottest part of the year is mid-July to mid-August.
+The weather in Vico Equense is generally mild all year round, with hot, sunny and humid summers; and mild, rainy winters: the town experiences a hot-summer-Mediterranean climate (Csa on climate maps).
+The yearly average temperature is around 16 °C, while the total rainfall is around 990 millimeters.

+Summers are long, hot, with abundant sunshine and generally stable weather conditions.
+Summer lasts from late May to mid September with daytime highs around 28 °C-30 °C (80s °F) and average lows around 20 °C-22 °C (upper 60s and low 70s degrees Fahrenheit).
+Rainfall is very rare, but brief afternoon thunderstorms can occur from time to time, humidity values stand between 50% and 80%, thus the perceived temperature is often higher than the recorded one.
+However, during daytime the heat is moderated by a light breeze from the Thyrrenian Sea.
+The hottest part of the year is usually from mid-July to mid-August.
+Usually, the hottest temperature recorded in a given year is 35 °C.

-Autumn begins in October and lasts until early December with temperature in the 50s and low 60s (10-16 °C) during the night and in the 60s or low 70s (16-22 °C) during the day.
-Autumn is the rainiest season, with October, November and December being the wettest months of the year; on average 14 inches (355 mm) of rain falls in those three months.
+Autumn begins in October and lasts until early December, with low temperatures around 10 °C-15 °C (in the 50s°F) and average highs around 18 °C-22 °C (60s or low 70s°F).
+Autumn brings comfortable temperatures, but it is also the rainiest season; with October, November and December being the wettest months of the year.
+Each of these three months records, on average, around 120 mm of rainfall.

-Winters are mild to cool and rather short, lasting from mid/late December to late February or March, depending on years.
-Rainfall is common to abundant and the temperature stands in the mid-upper 40s or 50s (6-13 °C) at night and in the 50s (10°C-16°C) during the day.
-It is common to have sunny and mild days even in the middle of January, with daytime highs sometimes climbing into the upper 60s (17°C-19°C).
-Snowfall is occasional but not uncommon at higher elevations, in the town centre snow flurries are extremely rare, while snow accumulation is even rarer.
+Winters are mild and damp, lasting from early December to early/mid March.
+Rainfall ranges from common to abundant and the temperatures hover around 6 °C-12 °C (mid 40s or low 50s) at night and around 10 °C-16 °C (50s°F) during the day.
+It is common to have sunny and mild days even in the middle of January, with daytime highs sometimes climbing into the upper 60s (17 °C-19 °C) and overnight lows not dipping below 12 °C. Snowfall is occasional but not uncommon at higher elevations, in the town centre snow flurries are extremely rare, while snow accumulation is even rarer.
 Frost happens generally once every several years.
-The coldest month is January but recent winters had seen cold episodes later in the season, even in March.
+The coldest month can be either January or February.
+Generally the coldest temperature ever reached during the course of a given year is 3 °C, but, when it does happen, the weather is often very windy, thus making it feel much colder.
+Recently, during winter it is more likely to experience cool weather conditions later in the season, even in March.